sharwell/ha-crestron-home/README.md

   few stop outcomes.
 Navigate to the integration tile → **... → Diagnostics** to download a JSON snapshot that includes per-shade steady-state speeds, response latency estimates, recent stop telemetry, and the grouped plan/flush history recorded by the coordinator.

+### Visual groups (Milestone 7)

+- Shades can be arranged into **Visual groups** from **Options → Visual groups**.
+Groups provide a lightweight way to describe which windows should finish together when predictive stops or grouped scenes run.
+- With no explicit groups configured the integration maintains the existing behavior: all shades are treated as a single cohort for alignment and batching decisions.
+- After you create one or more groups, only shades assigned to the same group align with one another.
+Unassigned shades behave independently so accidental cross-room coupling is avoided.
+- Diagnostics list the configured groups, per-shade membership, and recent plan/flush events tagged with the group identifier for easier troubleshooting.

 ## Development setup